LeandroOliveiraVS/Automate-Google-Sheets/readme.md

 ### 5. Initialize Airflow Database
 Initialize Airflow database for the first time:

+-bash
 airflow db migrate

+Once executed, this code will create the necessary files and folders to airflow.
 ### 6. Configure airflow.cfg
 Edit the folowing lines in airflow.cfg file (located in ~/repos/your_folder/airflow/airflow.cfg) to use FAB authentication and disable examples and use PostgreSQL to airflow persistent metadata: